quarklang/QUARK/docs/project-report.md

 ###Casting
 QUARK does not allow explicit type casting.

+###Pass by value pass by reference
+QUARK passes arguments by value.
+The only exception to this is the `qreg` type which is passed by reference.
+This is because `qregs` are too expensive (and meaningless) to copy in C++, our intermediary representation.
+If you need to copy a qreg, please use the explicit builtin function `qclone()`.

 ###Overloading
 QUARK keeps separate symbol tables for functions and types, and as such the same identifier may be used as a variable and a function at the same time.